Overview - 2022/2023

 The Professional Financial Services program will give you the skills you need for limitless career success.
 This one-year graduate certificate is designed for university and college graduates looking for a career in financial services.
 You'll learn about personal financial management, tax and retirement planning, insurance, investment and estate planning.
 You will also study the importance of people skills - critical for working with clients, evaluating their needs and offering financial advice.
 Available 100% online or in a traditional in-class format with a September and January admission.

 Qualified graduates can continue on to acquire industry designations and/or licenses, including the CFP® (Certified Financial Planner®) designation awarded by the Financial Planning Standards Council.
+An approved degree is a requirement for CFP® certification in 2022.
 Students are also prepared to write the Canadian Securities Course® and Life Licensing Qualification Program examinations as prerequisites to securities and life insurance licensing.
-Students will also have completed the Mutual Funds Licensing course.
+Students will also have the option to complete the Mutual Funds Licensing course.

 A Two- or Three-Year College Diploma, or a Degree